- What’s a Sourdough Status?

-When you are attending a party in Alaska and there are people who don’t know you the first thing they will ask is how many winters you have been in Alaska.
+When you are attending a party in Alaska and people don’t know you, the first thing they will ask is how many winters you have been in Alaska.
 Everyone less than three winters is considered a greenhorn.
 The time in Alaska is measured in winters being there.
 The unit is called Sourdough Status.
-My sourdough status is 13.
+My sourdough status is 20.

-Seventy percent of the Alaskan population have not been born in Alaska, i.e. new Alaskans come from the airport.
-Typically people either love or hate Alaska.
+Seventy percent of the Alaskan population have not been born in Alaska, i.e., new Alaskans come from the airport.
+Typically, people either love or hate Alaska.
 Those of the latter category try to get out of here as soon as possible.
 Thus, they leave within the first two or three years.
-Those who love Alaska stay for life or at least until they retire leading to many people being in Alaska more than 20 years.
+Those who love Alaska stay for life or at least until they retire.
+This means there are many people being in Alaska more than 20 years.
 I am one of the few people in the transitioning phase between the less than three, and more than twenty years categories that make up about more than 40 percent each.

+Supercomputers only know 0 and 1 and do everything with these status.
 The feelings about Alaska lead to a U-shape distribution when you plot years in Alaska versus number of people being that amount of time in Alaska.
 The many people who are less than three years in Alaska are typically military, students, people working on the oil fields, in mining or tourism, and some adventurers and extreme environmentalists.
 The people who are in Alaska 20 years are more than the 30 percent of Alaska’s population who were born here.
 Recall the many new-bees to Alaska are in the majority young people in the age group of becoming parents.
-Altogether this makes Alaska a very young state – population wise.
+Altogether this makes Alaska a very young state – population-wise.

 People either hate or love Alaska.
 There is nothing in between.
 Alaska is like a supercomputer that only knows 1 and 0.
 It is like black and white, land vs. water, day vs. night, yes or no.

 I am wearing sleek straight leg taupe linen pants with zipper details at the ankles that give these classic pants a bit of a streetstyle edge.
 I paired them with a black short sleeve cashmere sweater and strings of pearls – a Coco Chanel type fool proof style.
-I added my recent thrift store finds of the taupe Jaeger leather tote, and Anne Klein open toe pumps with Alaska state logo that you have seen in the post at the link before.
-On that I also found some sandals from a brand that recalled childhood memories.
+I added my recent thrift finds of a brand new pair of Anne Klein open toe pumps.
+It seems to be my lucky summer regarding finding new footwear.
+On a consignment store shopping trip, I recently found some sandals from a brand that recalled childhood memories.

 These neutral colors make for a great office look and make a great canvas for my golden Burberry trench coat (photo above) that was a gift from my husband on our wedding anniversary this year.
 This coat gives the outer outfit a bit of classic and streetstyle.